Simone Guerra: Piacenza

-Between 2006 and 2008 he played with Piacenza "Primavera" team becoming a cornerstone of the team.
-In 2008, he played in the Torneo di Viareggio where he was awarded with fair-play trophy because he hasn't scored into an empty football goal after a collision between a team-mate and the opposing goalkeeper.
+Between 2006 and 2008, he played for the "Primavera" (Under-19 team) of Piacenza, becoming a cornerstone of the side.
+In 2008, he played in the Torneo di Viareggio where he was awarded with the fair-play trophy because he refused to put the ball into an empty net after a collision between a teammate and the opposing goalkeeper.

-In 2006–07 Serie B and 2007–08 Serie B he made his debut in Italian Cup and he made his league debut in the last round of Serie B season, on 1 June 2008.
-That match he substituted youth team team-mate Antonio Piccolo at half time.
+In 2006–07 Serie B and 2007–08 Serie B, he made his debut in the Coppa Italia and he made his league debut in the last round of the Serie B season, on 1 June 2008.
+In that match he came on in place of teammate Antonio Piccolo at half-time.

-In 2008–09 Serie B season, he has played regularly, until the end of 2008, with the Piacenza "primavera" team, by early 2009 he has been shortlisted in the first team and he marks 10 appearances.
+In the 2008–09 Serie B season, he played regularly, until the end of 2008, with the "primavera" team, by early 2009, he had been shortlisted in the first team, and had made 10 appearances.

-In 2009–10 Serie B season, he became a regular starter of the team, where it marks his first goal, as supportive striker to support Davide Moscardelli and along with Edgar Çani since January.
+In 2009–10 Serie B season, he became a regular starter in the team, and marked his first goal, as a supportive striker to support Davide Moscardelli and Edgar Çani.
 At the end of the season, he had made 25 league appearances with 3 goals and 1 presence in the Italian Cup.

-In 2010–11 Serie B season, the club re-signed Daniele Cacia as new central forward and a new coach Armando Madonna.
-Madonna preferred Mattia Graffiedi, and Tomás Guzmán as supportive strikers, made him became the 4th forward, ahead Piccolo and Alessandro Tulli.
-12 March marks his first goal of the season.
-At the end of the season scored 2 goals and 29 appearances.
-Piacenza ends with the nineteenth place and play the play out against Albinoleffe.
-He played the second game ended 2–2 and then deciding the relegation in Lega Pro First Division.
+In the 2010–11 Serie B season, the club re-signed Daniele Cacia as a new central forward and a new coach Armando Madonna.
+Madonna preferred Mattia Graffiedi, and Tomás Guzmán as supportive strikers, and so Guerra was made 4th choice as forward, ahead of Piccolo and Alessandro Tulli.
+On 12 March, he scored his first goal of the season.
+At the end of the season, he had scored 2 goals in 29 appearances.
+Piacenza finished in 19th place and contested the relegation play-out against AlbinoLeffe.
+He played the second game, which ended 2–2 and then deciding the relegation in Lega Pro First Division.

 In 2011–12 Lega Pro Prima Divisione in the preliminary of Italian Cup in the first game scored 3 goals and in the first match of Lega Pro scored the first goal of the match.
 He remains in the team until January and scored 9 goals in 20 league and cup appearances in total.